AzogMugen/stack-versions-follower/README.md

 ## Todos

-- Add requirements.txt
-- Add datatables to filter results, fuzzy search mandatory
+- Add datatables to filter results by application name, fuzzy search mandatory
 - Clean the mess a little with the templates
 - Add bootstrap because it's naked
 - Dockerize the application (nginx ?)